The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the E Foothill Blvd / Santa Rosa St neighborhood in San Luis Obispo are middle-income, making it a moderate income neighborhood.
+The neighbors in the E Foothill Blvd / Santa Rosa St neighborhood in San Luis Obispo are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 71.0%

 A neighborhood is far different if it is dominated by enlisted military personnel